-- Collect periodic crash records from various MTPO jurisdictions to analyze and determine "cause and effect".
+- Collect periodic crash records from various MTPO jurisdictions (top 20 locations) to analyze and determine "cause and effect".
 The process then moves to a "hand-off" phase to the technical staff to develop and design alternative corrective measures (MTPO, LENOWISCO PDC, TDOT, VDOT) - TDOT will maintain accident files, high hazard listings, and other safety data as required.
 VDOT also maintains these records for MTPO reference and use as needed.
-As part of Long Range Planning process, crash and related records will also be used to further study more specific crash locations that can lead to recommendations for safety improvements.
+As part of Long Range Planning process, crash and related records will also be used to further study more specific crash locations that can lead to recommendations for safety improvements, specifically East Stone Drive, Fort Henry Drive at Moreland Drive, Eastman Road at Center Street, U.S. 23.
 TITAN and VA datasets allows TDOT, VDOT, and local traffic staff to evaluate the need for safety features i.e. lower speed limits, traffic calming, signal timing, access points, geometric improvements.
 (TDOT, VDOT)